James Murrough, MD, PhD (Co-Investigator)

 Associate Professor, Department of Psychiatry, Icahn School of Medicine at Mount Sinai

-Clinical Research Coordinator, MAP, Icahn School of Medicine at Mount Sinai
+Clinical Research Coordinator, DAC, Icahn School of Medicine at Mount Sinai

 MASSACHUSETTS GENERAL HOSPITAL